 A wide variety of materials are used in aerospace applications including light weight aluminum alloys, carbon fiber-epoxy composites, titanium alloys and steels.
 These materials, particularly the metals, are deployed with a multilayer coating system that provides corrosion protection.
 A typical coating system consists of a conversion coating, a primer and top coat.
 Understanding how to integrate these coatings in ways that minimize galvanic corrosion, pitting corrosion, and the resulting corrosion fatigue, is of paramount importance.

 There are three primary goals driving the research: (i) replacement of the toxic Cr(VI)-containing coatings currently in use with more environmentally-friendly, non-chromate inorganic coatings (conversion coatings and primers), (ii) development of tetrahedral amorphous carbon (ta-C) coatings for contacting metal parts that offer both wear and corrosion resistance and (iii) understanding the degradation mechanisms of carbon fiber-epoxy composites when galvanically coupled.
 Students are studying and optimizing key processing parameters including (i) the method of application, (ii) substrate preparation (roughness, microstructure and chemistry), (iii) coating composition and structure, and (iv) post processing of the coating (aging and heat treatment).

 Greater scientific insight regarding the fundamentals of corrosion and coating degradation during different accelerated degradation testing scenarios will lead to new materials, advanced coating systems, improved corrosion-prevention strategies, and thus better overall aerospace material performance.
-Current funding = Office of Naval Research and Honeywell through the Department of Energy].
+[Current funding = Office of Naval Research and Honeywell through the Department of Energy].